Best Emergency Radios

 What It Can Broadcast

 The NOAA Weather Radio is an automated network of radio stations throughout the United States that runs 24 hours a day.
 They broadcast weather information directly from the nearest service office.
 This can include basic weather updates and in more severe cases, potential natural disasters.
 But, it does not end there as you can also look out for radios that employ SAME programming.
-What this allows is for you to program the radio to only playback alerts in your current county or city.
-As such, you can cancel out the alerts that are meaningless to you at the moment.
+This allows you to program the radio to only playback alerts in your current county or city, so you don’t have to listen to any alerts that are meaningless to you at the moment.

 The Variety of Ways to Power the Radio

 Probably more than anything else, besides the integration of weather alert systems, the power sources are what make emergency radios special.
 Oftentimes, when a disaster strikes, you will not have access to electrical power.
-As such, a radio that can’t be powered up without the use of electricity can be rendered useless in a power outage.
+In the event of a power outage, a radio that relies on electricity is effectively useless.
 To make them prepared for anything, manufacturers will implement backup power sources.
 This can vary from solar energy to hand generated power to juice from external batteries.
 However, solar energy and external batteries can also be limited.
 After all, you need the sunlight to generate power from the solar panel and on a stormy day, this is not feasible.
-Same goes with batteries because if you run out of them, you are screwed.
+Same goes for batteries; once you run out of them, it’s game over.

 This is where a hand crank comes into play and overall, it is the most reliable form of power.
 All it takes is a little elbow grease on your part as you must manually spin the crank for power.
 Of course, the amount of juice you generate from a few minutes of cranking will vary from radio to radio.
 Clearly, you will want to prioritize those that provide more battery life.